LunaDevelops/Selene/README.md

 <br /><br />

 # 💫 Selene's Features 💫
-- Selene sends an embed to a specific channel for any user that comes online through a social media platform. *`src/Events.js; lines 34-52`*
+- Selene sends an embed to a specific channel for any user that comes online through a social media platform. *`src/Events.js; lines 33-51`*
-- Selene automatically applies and removes roles based off user reactions from a specific channel. *`src/Events.js; lines 84-166`*
+- Selene automatically applies and removes roles based off user reactions from a specific channel. *`src/Events.js; OnMessageReactionAdd / OnMessageReactionRemove`*
-- Selene greets new members with an embed in a specific channel. *`src/Events.js; lines 195-209`*
+- Selene greets new members with an embed in a specific channel. *`src/Events.js; OnGuildMemberAdd`*
-  - Following this, Selene will also alert the members of *any* special role changes that apply to them, whether from a reaction removal or not. *`src/Events.js; lines 213-229`*
+  - Following this, Selene will also alert the members of *any* special role changes that apply to them, whether from a reaction removal or not. *`src/Events.js; OnGuildMemberUpdate`*
 - Selene is set to automatically restart daily at 6:00 AM EST through Heroku's app scheduler. *`src/out_source/DynoManager.js`*
-- Selene accepts the argument *`--debug`* which tells her not to make any alerts and/or send any messages. *`src/_Startup.js; lines 18 & 19`*
+- Selene accepts the argument *`--debug`* which tells her not to make any alerts and/or send any messages. *`src/_Startup.js; "Register All Events"`*
 <br /><br />

 # 🌑 Selene's Commands 🌑